aaronburrell/docker-amazon-elastic/README.md

 # Docker Scripts for the Amazon Distro of Elasticsearch and Kibana

+  I plan on updating this project periodically.
+It currently is only a basic deployment of Amazon's version of Elasticsearch.

 ## Items List in Folder

 > docker-compose.yml - Full install of distro products